shamzinator-ai/nps-survey-analyzer-/README.md

 - Language detection stored alongside translations.
 - Intermediate results saved after each processing batch.
 - Automatically resume processing from the last completed row on startup.
+- Clear cached data for the uploaded survey using the **Clear Cached Data** button.

 ## Requirements